sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

 hidden: false
 ---

 The following example shows extracting repeated fields from a section group, when each section lacks anchoring text.
+To overcome this limitation, the example accesses anchors outside the sections by defining an external range.

 In the following screenshot, the green brackets denote sections, where each section is a claim.
 The labels for the claims' content is at the start of the document, under the `Claims contents` heading, so you can define an external range to anchor on these labels.
 The example uses the [Intersection](doc:intersection) method to specify vertical anchors in the external range.